 Q: What is the difference between water-based and solvent-based paint?

-A: Solvent-based paint is often referred to as oil-based or alkyd, and it contains a higher level of organic compounds that water-based paint.
+A: Solvent-based paint is frequently referred to as oil-based or alkyd, and it contains a higher level of organic compounds than water-based paint.
 When the solvents evaporate, they release Volatile Organic Compounds (VOCs).
 They have a strong odour and a toxic impact on the environment, which is why the correct solvent paint disposal is vital.